Deividsv95/lms-monorepo/README.md

 # LMS Monorepo

 A fullstack, role-based **Learning Management System** built as a monorepo.
 Students browse and enroll in courses, teachers manage their own content, and admins oversee the entire platform — all in real time via WebSocket updates.

+---

-## Project Purpose
+## Project Overview

-This project provides a complete role-based LMS workflow in one repository:
+This repository contains both the backend (Django REST API + WebSocket server) and frontend (React + Vite SPA) for a complete LMS platform.

+**Roles:**
-- Students can browse and enroll in courses.
+- Students: Browse and enroll in courses
-- Teachers can create and manage their own courses.
+- Teachers: Create and manage their own courses
-- Admins can manage users and all courses globally.
+- Admins: Manage users and all courses

 ---